-3.5 There are four designated periods within which breeders are able to register calves.
+3.5.1 There are four designated periods within which breeders are able to register calves.
 The first registration period is for pedigree calves whose registration application is received within 28-days of birth.
 The second registration period is for calves whose registration application is received between 29 - 90 days of birth.
-The third registration period is for calves whose registration application application is received between 91 - 180 days of birth.
+The third registration period is for calves whose registration application is received between 91 - 180 days of birth.
 The fourth registration period is for calves whose registration application is received between 91 - 180 days of birth.
 The fourth registration period is for calves whose registration application is received between 181 and 365 days of birth whereby the calf's parents will be required to be DNA profiled at the breeder's expense and the calf in question fully parentage verified.
 The herd will also be subject to a full herd inspection.
-Any animals registered within the fourth registration period will not be eligible for de-registration refunds.
+Any animals registered within the fourth registration period will not be eligible for any available de-registration refunds.

 The registration period, for fees to be charged, will be deemed to be at the point when all the relevant information has been received at the Society office.
+In the case of animals born by embryo transfer/in vitro fertilisation, this includes receipt of the DNA sample in to the Society office.